Pelmet Guidance

 The crates are custom made to hold your pelmets.
 The top and base is made first, then your pelmets are placed on the base, the top is fitted next.
 The side and end panels are stapled to secure the top to the bottom.
 The staples are very sharp take care opening and removing the packaging!

-5. The internal packaging can be easily removed using scissors or a knife be careful not to damage the pelmets themselves especially those that have been covered in material.
+- The pelmets protection can be easily removed using scissors or a knife be careful not to damage the pelmets themselves especially those that have been covered in material.

 Fittings (Brackets, screws and raw-plugs) are attached to the inside of the pelmet.